-

 My Work:

-I work for Ordnance Survey as a ground capture surveyor, updating the national map, and use geospatial skills to help solve problems.
+I work for Ordnance Survey as a ground capture surveyor, trainer and continuous improvement specialist, updating the national map, and use geospatial skills to help solve problems.

 Latest Question: